Nidhichouhan/PickMyBox/README.md

 Made two components
 Used static data
 Manage Agent component link part not done.
-Onl a static prototype made.
+Only a static prototype made.